pip-services/pip-services-docs/content/en/v4/tutorials/beginner_tutorials/building_blocks/connectivity/_index.md

 ### Specialized connection resolvers
 Similar to standard ConnectionResolver and CredentialResolver, different modules contain specialized resolvers that can provide both connection and credential information, check for completeness and generate technology-specific connection URLs.
 Some examples are:

-- HttpConnectionResolver defined in RPC module
+- HttpConnectionResolver defined in HTTP module
 - AwsConnectionResolver defined in AWS module
 - AzureFunctionConnectionResolver defined in the Azure module
 - MongoDbConnectionResolver defined in Mongo module